 BIOGRAPHY

-Gaétan Kuchta is a French-born conductor who for more than 10 years has been performing as an instrumentalist, conductor and professor in countries on the European continent such as Germany, Austria, Belgium, Spain, Finland, England, Italy, Russia and Switzerland; besides Canada, Mexico and Ecuador in America.
+Gaétan Kuchta is a French-born conductor who for more than 15 years has been performing as an instrumentalist, conductor and professor in countries on the European continent such as Germany, Austria, Belgium, Spain, Finland, England, Italy, Russia and Switzerland; besides Canada, Mexico and Ecuador in America.

-For three years he was director of the Adult Orchestra of the Conservatory of the 10th Arrondissement of Paris, leaving his position in 2012.
-In May of that same year he was invited to conduct the ceremonial concert in honor of the greatest trumpeter of the 20th century, Maurice André, in the Saint-Roch church in Paris.
+In May of the same year, he received a special invitation to conduct the ceremonial concert in honor of Maurice André, widely regarded as one of the greatest trumpeters of the 20th century, held at the Saint-Roch church in Paris.

 REPERTOIRE